 Early mornings or late afternoons/evenings usually provide the best chance for seeing the birds hunting, however nothing in nature is guaranteed.
 It is also possible to witness a hunt in the middle of the day, although the likelihood of this is greater in the breeding season.

 The London Peregrine Partnership is keen to encourage your enjoyment of Peregrines.
 People who live in, work in or visit London rarely have the opportunity to make such a direct connection with nature.
 The fact that the birds have chosen to bring up their families alongside us gives us all a wonderful opportunity to witness the charms and dramas of their daily lives.
 Before the Peregrine arrived in our cities this was something that few people had ever witnessed.
-In addition, the recent advances in webcam technology mean that it is now possible to have incredible views of the often charmingly intimate life of the Peregrine Family.
-Please check the webcam clips on the video page to get a flavour of what webcams can reveal about the life of the Peregrine.

 When viewing Peregrines please remember that they are highly protected birds.
 Your enjoyment of the Peregrine therefore comes with the responsibility to ensure that the bird’s welfare should always come first.
 If you are in any doubt that your action might cause the Peregrine harm or disturbance then don’t do it.
 If you need further specific advice then email us at email@example.com.
 Finally we hope that your first encounter with these wonderful birds will not be your last and that like us you will come to appreciate the privilege of having them live alongside us.

 - Ratcliffe, D. (1993).
 The Peregrine Falcon.
 2nd ed.
 London: T. & A.D.
 Poyser.

 - Treleaven, R. B. (1988).
 In Pursuit of the Peregrine.
 1st ed.
 Wheathampstead: Tiercel.